diagrams/diagrams-doc/manual/diagrams-manual.rst

 Modifying diagrams
 ------------------

+.. container:: todo

-[TODO: some sort of general statement about modifying diagrams]
+  Some sort of general statement about modifying diagrams

 Attributes and styles
 ~~~~~~~~~~~~~~~~~~~~~